billdawson/ti_coffee_plugin/README.md

 # Sample Application

-The `sample/` folder contains a very simple Titanium project whose tiapp.xml is configured per the above instructions.
-You can import it into Titanium Studio or Titanium Developer.
+The `sample/` folder contains a very simple `app.coffee` as a proof-of-concept.
+You can copy that file into a new project, then run the project to see how it works.
+To do that successfully, you'll also need to update your `tiapp.xml` following the example inside `tiapp.xml.example`.

 # Disadvantages of Using This Plugin